dwyl/process-handbook/how-to-create-personas.md

 see: "**Know Your _Why_**" (Michael Jr): https://youtu.be/1ytFB8TrkTo

-### What?
+## What?

 A persona is _usually_<sup>1</sup> a fictional character created to represent the type of person that is using the product in a particular way.
-The format in which they are written can vary according to the needs of the project, this readme will focus on ["proto personas"](http://uxmag.com/articles/using-proto-personas-for-executive-alignment).
+The format in which they are written can vary according to the needs of the project.
+This tutorial will focus on
+["proto personas"](http://uxmag.com/articles/using-proto-personas-for-executive-alignment).
-Proto personas are ideal for projects that are short of time / allocated resources but that want to get the core benefits that using personas has to offer.
+Proto personas are ideal for projects that are short on time / allocated resources but that want to get the core benefits that using personas has to offer.

 Here's an example of a persona for a site (CS) that helps people find non / low alcohol drinks options and the venues that serve them.
 So the context of the persona is around her background with alcohol and her balance of drinking:

 ![Persona, Nisha the Consumer](https://user-images.githubusercontent.com/16775804/46004041-d5933300-c0a9-11e8-9c97-c7ea0ad38d9e.png "Persona, Nisha the Consumer")

+## Who?

+_Anyone_ on the team can create personas;
+it's not exclusive to the Product Owner or UX Designer.
+In fact if you have _any_ role in a small team, taking the _initiative_ to create personas is a great way of showing leadership.

-### How?
+## How?

 A persona should include: